vitormanfredini/raycastingjs/README.md

 TODO:
 - ascii mode: calculate exact sizes for font-size and line-height, according to resolution's aspect ratio
-- move config to main class and pass it to the enginer on every frame
+- move config to main class and pass it to the engine on every frame update
 - make a raycastingjs-renderer-pixels and raycastingjs-renderer-ascii instead of functions inside the main class
 - implement sphere
 - refactor everything to typescript